 When they ask me for a healthy food, as I give them what they want, I praise their choice and tell them how important and healthy it is to consume it.
 If what they ask for has lots of sugar, unsaturated fats, and is highly processed then I tell them what harms can it make to their body.
 When they come with me while I am doing grocery shopping, I explain to them how I make my choices.

 I explain to them how sugar, processed foods, fats can harm the body.
 The hottest discussions are usually on the food I put in their lunch bags.
 When they see their friends bring junk foods like chips, they tell me other parents give those to their children and ask me to give them the same thing.
-I have hard time explaining, based on what I know is right and wrong, not all the parents are making the right choice for their children.
-However, I still tell them, “I would not be a good mother, if I let them have that junk food knowing what’s in it and telling them it’s no good.”
-My son gets upset and disappointed but eventually he is convinced.
+I have a hard time explaining, based on what I know is right and wrong, not all the parents are making the right choice for their children.
+However, I still tell them, “I would not be a good mother if I let them have that junk food knowing what’s in it and telling them it’s no good.”
+My son gets upset and disappointed but eventually, he is convinced.

 My son asks me whether something is healthy or not and gets my confirmation before putting something in the cart.
 We haven’t yet tested whether this would work while they are with their grandparents.
 Even though my kids don’t ask for them, grandparents might offer them unhealthy foods and my kids might be tempted and consume them.

 I know the way I am bringing up my kids sounds crazy to my family members.
 My husband thinks I am exaggerating.
 It is not like I never give them candy, deserts or juice.
-It wouldn’t be a exemplary parenting if I give my kids everything they wanted, knowing that “sugar and the stagnant life styles are the main two threats against human health”.
+It wouldn’t be an exemplary parenting if I give my kids everything they wanted, knowing that “sugar and the stagnant lifestyles are the main two threats against human health”.
 We might not be able to reverse the effects of unhealthy foods we consume saying “ it is not that much, we only eat it on the weekend….”
 When I get tempted, I can see its negative effects on my skin and body right away.
 Even at my age, I still train my self to eat healthy.
 I still struggle with my sweet tooth/sugar addiction.
 That’s why I will continue to train my kids to eat healthy, call it brainwashing if you wish.
-It is very important to train kids as early as possible so that they can make it a life style, have strong will powers to say no to unhealthy food and choose healthy foods instead.
+It is very important to train kids as early as possible so that they can make it a lifestyle, have strong will powers to say no to unhealthy food and choose healthy foods instead.